Zest-studi-o/Gamer-Quiz/TESTING.md

 - - -

-### JavaScript Validator
+### JavaScript Validator (to complete again and add screenshots)

 [jshint](https://jshint.com/) was used to validate the JavaScript.

 * [script.js](testing/jshint/jshint-script.png) - Passed.
 Warnings about availability in ES6 version.
 * [game.js](testing/jshint/jshint-game.png) - Passed.
 Warnings about availability in ES6 version and some undefined variables, however, those are being used.
-* [high-scores.js](testing/jshint/jshint-highscores.png) - Warnings about availability in ES8 version.
+* [high-scores.js](testing/jshint/jshint-highscores.png) - Passed.
+Warnings about availability in ES6 version.
 * [end.js](testing/jshint/jshint-highscores.png) - Passed.
-Warnings about availability in ES8 version.
+Warnings about availability in ES6 version.

 ### Lighthouse